wilriker/duetbackup/README.md

           Directory on Duet to create a backup of (default "0:/sys") -domain string
         Domain of Duet Wifi
-    -keepLocal
-        Keep files locally that have been deleted on the Duet -outDir string
+    -outDir string
           Output dir of backup
     -password string
         Connection password (default "reprap")
     -port uint
           Port of Duet Wifi (default 80)
+    -removeLocal
+        Remove files locally that have been deleted on the Duet
 ```